The misidentification occurred years ago by a teenage hunter, but the mistake still rings true many more seasons into adulthood.

 One characteristic to look for is a deer’s tarsal glands, which during the rut look large and dark with the back legs of some bucks appearing almost entirely black, typically a tell-tale sign of an older deer.
 The behavior to key on during the rut in particular is the dominance factor, with mature bucks chasing younger deer away from potential mates, in addition to constantly marking their territory with scrapes on trees and in the dirt.

-The deer hunting forecast in Texas again is great, with a number of huge bucks already being harvested in multiple areas of the state.
+The deer hunting forecast in Texas again is great, with a number of huge bucks already being harvested in multiple areas of the state by archery hunters.
 Now that you know what to look for, perhaps this is the year you hold off longer on pulling the trigger and are rewarded with your best buck, too.